langchain-ai/langchain/docs/docs/integrations/providers/premai.md

 > If you are going to place system prompt here, then it will override your system prompt that was fixed while deploying the application from the platform.

+> You can find all the optional parameters [here](https://docs.premai.io/get-started/sdk#optional-parameters).
+Any parameters other than [these supported parameters](https://docs.premai.io/get-started/sdk#optional-parameters) will be automatically removed before calling the model.

 ### Native RAG Support with Prem Repositories